xYukoNx/IntroProgrammingProjectAtrocitus/README.md

 # IntroProgrammingProjectAtrocitus
+#Author: Kevin McLester

-This is a repository for my text based adventure game, Atrocitus.
+This is a repository for my text based adventure game project, Atrocitus.